Battle of Bakhmut: Ukraine

 Die Welt reported that some Ukrainian companies fighting in Bakhmut had lost more than 80% of their soldiers and that the Ukrainian military had to send fresh reserves to replenish preexisting units while also putting together new brigades for the planned counteroffensive later that year.

-During the battle, Ukrainian soldiers gave Oleksandr Syrskyi, the officer commanding Ukrainian forces in Bakhmut, the nicknames "Butcher" and "General 200" due Syrskyi's use of high casualty tactics during the battle.
+During the battle, Ukrainian soldiers gave Oleksandr Syrskyi, the officer commanding Ukrainian forces in Bakhmut, the nicknames "Butcher" and "General 200" due to Syrskyi's use of high casualty tactics during the battle.
 The nickname General 200 is a reference to Cargo 200, the Soviet military code for military fatalities.

 Military observers estimated that the average Ukrainian soldier's survival time in Bakhmut was 3 days.

-As of 21 October 2025, UALosses has confirmed the names of 12,544 Ukrainian soldiers killed, 16,007 Ukrainian soldiers missing, and 336 who are currently prisoners of war.
+As of 21 June 2026, UALosses has confirmed the names of 14,235 Ukrainian soldiers killed, 16,569 missing and 1,207 captured during the battle.

 Civilian casualties

 In early December 2022, only between 7,000 and 15,000 of Bakhmut's prewar population of 80,000 remained in the city.

 On 31 May 2023, the city's mayor, Oleksii Reva, reported 204 residents had been killed and 505 injured since the invasion began, with 500 residents remaining in the city.
 However, Bakhmut had been subject to Russian bombardment since at least May 2022.